Brought on half-way through the project, I had 5 weeks to figure out a powerful but intuitive design

 Learning Axure, in-situ

-- the clickable prototype included implementation of relatively complex logical processes and multi-layered hierarchical structures
+The clickable prototype featured relatively complex logical processes and multi-layered hierarchical structures and navigation

-I was the main designer for the structure, UI and deliverables (wireframe and clickable prototype).
+I was the main designer developing the navigation, UI, wireframes and a final clickable, interactive prototype.
 I worked in tandem with an experienced Art Director.

-One of the most important considerations was that the user in this instance, was also the client.
-I had opportunity to meet with the clients, which greatly helped me construct the appropriate flow.
-I began designing a template-like self-evaluation system that would be offered as a service to a variety of businesses and divisions, so needed to be a fluid experience, yet thoroughly robust.
+One of the most important considerations was that the end-user was also the client.
+I realized we’d be designing a template-like self-evaluation system that would be offered as a service to a variety of businesses and divisions: so needed to be fluid, yet quite robust.

-The wireframe development helped me get a sense for the necessary elements that would tie the creation together.
-Throwing it all into Axure, I was able to refine the process flow as I built out the information architecture and site map logic for the UI.
+Working out wireframe development helped me get a sense for the necessary elements that would tie the project together.
+I threw it all into Axure, and was able to refine the process flow interactions as I built out the logic for the UI.

-Implementing persistent, hierarchical navigation menus, I began to create a flow for the user that would allow them to easily follow the process for creating individualized tests for their clients.
+Implementing persistent, hierarchical navigation menus, I began to create a flow that would allow the user to easily understand the process for creating specific, individualized tests for their clients.

-The final clickable prototype showcased an amazing spectrum of customizability, including functional mathematical coordinates, various collapsible accordion options,and a master slide-in menu for easy universal navigation.
-I also built a replication of the mockup, allowing the user to preview their creation at any time.
+The final clickable prototype showcased a full spectrum of customization, including functional mathematical coordinates, various interactive, highly customizable options,and components, and a master side-menu for easy global navigation.
+I also built a lo-fi mockup, that illustrated to the creator their personalized project with ease.

-This project offered me a great opportunity to dive in and untangle some rich levels of complexity, all while learning the intricate and logical language of Axure.
+This project offered me a great opportunity to gain valuable experience and exposure to some rich levels of complexity, including the logic of Axure.

 Upon completion, I had:

-offer a final product that met with universal praise from a very high-level client
+offer a final product that met with universal praise from a very discerning client.

 With more time, I would:

-- Create the actual final visual mockup of the project itself
+Create the actual final mockup of the project itself.